'Brexit continues to mean Brexit': May presses on with her plan

 But the government’s approach to securing victory in parliament has not only deepened divisions in her party, but also raised the issue of trust.

-One Conservative lawmaker told Reuters the party whips whose job it is to enforce discipline in parliament, had threatened to call a confidence vote in May if she lost - a move that could bring down the government.
+One Conservative lawmaker told Reuters the party whips, whose job it is to enforce discipline in parliament, had threatened to call a confidence vote in May if she lost - a move that could bring down the government.

-A member of the opposition Liberal Democrats, Jo Swinson, who is on maternity leave, accused the government of reneging on a deal that should have ensured her absence would not impact the vote.
-The Conservative Party has apologised.

-After bowing to pro-Brexit lawmakers in her party on Monday, the prime minister may have opened the door to their growing calls for her to ditch the Chequers plan.

-“What should have become clear to (May) is that the Chequers proposals are completely untenable with our (party) membership in the country and the electorate,” Andrew Bridgen, a Conservative pro-Brexit lawmaker, told Reuters.

-“My advice is to drop it now before if causes further damage to our party’s reputation and polling numbers.”
+Johnson, figurehead of the Brexit campaign in the 2016 referendum, led those calls in his resignation speech to parliament.
+He criticised the government for handing an advantage to the EU by agreeing in the talks to a divorce bill before agreeing a future relationship.

+“We have time in these negotiations, we have changed tack once and we can change again,” he said.
+“It is as though a fog of self-doubt has descended,” Johnson said.
+“We should not and need not be stampeded by anyone.”

-Reporting by Elizabeth Piper; editing by David Stamp
+Reporting by Elizabeth Piper and William James; Additional reporting by Andrew MacAskill, editing by David Stamp